Realization of superabsorption by time reversal of superradiance

 What it means is as follows.
-By preparing the cavity with an initial state $\ket{-\alpha}_{\rm f}$, we achieve the time reversal of the superradiance process in Eq.~(1).
-The atomic state returns to the initial state and the cavity field is completely absorbed to a vacuum state with the absorbed number of photons proportional to ${N}^2$.
-This time-reversal interpretation is perfectly consistent with the aforementioned destructive-interference picture of superabsorption: the input field $\ket{-\alpha}_{\rm f}$ required for the time reversal process destructively interferes with the prospect superradiant output field $\ket{\alpha}_{\rm f}$.
+By preparing the cavity with an initial state $\ket{-\alpha}_{\rm f}$, we can achieve the time reversal of the superradiance process of Eq.~(\ref{eq:SR}).
+The atomic state returns to the initial state and the cavity field is completely absorbed to be the vacuum state with the absorbed number of photons proportional to $N^2$.
+Since $\ket{\Psi'}_{\rm a}$ is very close to $\ket{\Psi}_{\rm a}$ as discussed above, we can employ the superradiant state $\ket{\Psi}_{\rm a}$ instead of $\ket{\Psi'}_{\rm a}$ in the experiment to be described below.
+Incidentally, time reversal idea was employed in coherent perfect (ordinary) absorption as time reversal of lasing\cite{CPA_Theory_PRL10}.
+Time-reversed photon pulse shaping was also used in efficient absorption of optical as well as microwave photons\cite{Ab_microwave14}.